-Please note that NGINX ModSecurity WAF officially went End-of-Sale as of April 1, 2022 and is transitioning to End-of-Life effective March 31, 2024.
-For more details please read this blog announcement.
+[Editor – The NGINX ModSecurity WAF module for NGINX Plus officially went End-of-Sale as of April 1, 2022 and is transitioning to End-of-Life effective March 31, 2024.
+For more details, see F5 NGINX ModSecurity WAF Is Transitioning to End-of-Life on our blog.

 Table of Contents